weiillen/solmate-satellite-inspired-smart-home/README.md

 The presentation documents the project from the initial concept through checkpoint testing and the final system report.
 It includes hardware photos, architecture diagrams, controller logic, solar-tracker work, sensor monitoring, and embedded demonstration videos.

-> This is a **group academic project**.
-The repository preserves the project materials and documents the system shown in the submitted presentation; it does not claim that every component was produced individually by one contributor.

 ## System architecture